tle06/docker-grav/Readme.md

 ## Persistent data

 All data beyond what lives in the database (file uploads, etc) is stored within the default volume /var/www/app.
+For more information about the folder please refer to this [URL](https://learn.getgrav.org/basics/folder-structure).

 * -v /<mydatalocation>:/var/www/app

-## Caveat
+# Rancher template

-You need to map the host port to the container port that apache listens on when going through the installation wizard.
-By default, this is port 80.
+An rancher template is also available [here](https://github.com/tle06/rancher-catalog.git)